 Trisha evaluates US upstream markets on a wells-up basis with critical analysis of individual operators, assets, reservoirs, and plays.
 She provides clients with in-depth analysis of the US shale industry and the global oil market and synthesizes this into relevant, actionable, and forecastable information integral to her clients and their respective businesses.
 She is currently working with several clients to navigate a lower oil price environment.
 She is also working on a forthcoming research report with the Oxford Institute for Energy Studies, updating her work and analysis on shale productivity gains.

-Joe is currently President and COO of Anschutz Exploration Corporation and its wholly-owned subsidiary, Anschutz Oil Company.
-Over the past 5 years, he has led the company, focusing on the Powder River Basin, where Anschutz is currently positioned as the largest private leaseholder in the Basin with over 430,000 net acres, two active drilling rigs and current net production of approximately 8,000 BOEPD.
+Joe is currently President and Chief Executive Officer of Anschutz Exploration Corporation.
+Over the past 8+ years he has led the company, focusing on the Powder River Basin, where Anschutz is the largest leaseholder in the basin with 475,000 net acres, the most active operator with four active drilling rigs and current net production of 30,000 BOEPD.

-Joe has a BA in Geology from the University of Montana and an MS in Geology from Texas A&M.
+Joe has a BA in Geology from the University of Montana and a MS in Geology from Texas A&M.

 Prior to joining the firm in 2012, Mr. Petrie was Vice Chairman of Bank of America Merrill Lynch.
 Previously, he was a co-founder of Petrie Parkman & Co.
 Mr. Petrie was a former Managing Director and Senior Oil Analyst of The First Boston Corporation.
 During his career, Mr. Petrie has been an active advisor on more than $250 billion of energy related mergers and acquisitions, including many of the largest in the industry.
 Among his other assignments, Mr. Petrie led the teams that advised the Kingdom of Saudi Arabia on its natural gas initiative, the State of Alaska on gas pipeline options, and the U.S. Department of Energy on the sale of the Elk Hills oilfield.
 Mr. Petrie has a Bachelor of Science degree from the United States Military Academy at West Point and received his Master of Science in Business Administration from Boston University.
 In December 2005, Mr. Petrie received an Honorary Doctorate of Engineering degree from the Colorado School of Mines.
 He is also a member of the CFA Institute.